jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-v-elliott.md

 <p>Now, these learned witnesses do not have the whole field to themselves.
 They
 do not speak without contradiction from other sources.
-We quote in our brief—I suppose it is not testimony, but it is quotable material, and we are content to adopt it—Dr. Odum <a name="page9"></a>of North Carolina, who is perhaps the foremost investigator of educational questions in the entire South; Dr. Frank Graham, former president of the University of North Carolina; ex-Governor Darden, president of the University of Virginia; Hodding Carter, whose recent works on southern conditions
+We quote in our brief—I suppose it is not testimony, but it is quotable material, and we are content to adopt it—Dr. Odum of North Carolina, who is perhaps the foremost investigator of educational questions in the entire South; Dr. Frank Graham, former president of the University of North Carolina; ex-Governor Darden, president of the University of Virginia; Hodding Carter, whose recent works on southern conditions